 Fig.3: Example of calculated ATENA crack pattern of tubing tests at Klokner Institute.

-ATENA beta version with the new fibre reinforced concrete model is available for download for ATENA users with valid maintenance support.
+ATENA version 5.6.0 with the new fibre reinforced concrete model is available for download for ATENA users with valid maintenance support.

 The selected examples and the usage of the new models are described in the new FRC tutorial and example manual.